-While the juvenile market is an important source of sales, it also is a vehicle to reach the parents and grandparents of juvenile policyholders, who are more likely to respond favorably to a DTC solicitation for life coverage on themselves than is the general adult population.
-Also, both juvenile policyholders and their parents are low acquisition-cost targets for sales of additional coverage over time.
+While the juvenile market is an important source of sales, it is also a vehicle to reach the parents and grandparents of juvenile policyholders, who are more likely to respond favorably to a DTC solicitation for life coverage on themselves in comparison to the general adult population.
+Also, future offerings to juvenile policyholders and their parents are sources of low acquisition-cost life insurance sales in the future.

-The DTC division continued to see high demand of its life insurance products in the current year primarily through its internet and inbound phone channels as a result of the response from COVID-19.
-Our continued investments in technology have allowed us to successfully serve the higher demands for our products through the digital self-serve and phone channels.

-DTC net sales decreased 10% to \$149 million for the year ended December 31, 2021 compared with \$165 million in the prior year, primarily due to the record high net life sales in the prior year at the onset of the pandemic.
-We expect continued strong sales in 2022 due to the heightened awareness as to the benefits of life insurance.

-DTC incurred \$69 million of COVID-19 net life claims, representing approximately 7% of premium, in 2021 compared with \$35 million in 2020.
-DTC's underwriting margin, as a percent of premium, was 7% for the year ended December 31, 2021, which was lower than the 14% result in 2020 primarily due to higher COVID-19 net life claims in 2021.
+DTC net sales decreased 15% to \$126 million for the year ended December 31, 2022 compared with \$149 million in the prior year.
+After experiencing higher than normal life net sales in the prior year, sales in the current year are returning to pre-pandemic levels.
+The decline is also due in part to the impact of recent record inflation on the cost of our direct mailings and on our customers, who generally have less discretionary income to purchase and retain life insurance.
+DTC incurred \$24 million of COVID-19 net life claims, representing approximately 2% of premium, in 2022 compared with \$69 million in 2021.
+DTC's underwriting margin, as a percent of premium, was 12% for the year ended December 31, 2022 and 7% for the same period in 2021, reflecting the lessening impact of COVID-19 on the division's underwriting results.

 The Liberty National Division markets individual life insurance to middle-income household and worksite customers.
-Recent investments in new sales technologies as well as recent growth in middle management within the agency will help continue this growth.
-The underwriting margin as a percent of premium was 17%, down from 23% for the year ended 2020.
-The decrease is primarily attributable to higher than normal policy obligations during 2021 as a result of COVID-19.
-This division incurred \$28 million of COVID-19 net life claims, representing approximately 9% of premium, for the year ended December 31, 2021 compared with \$12 million in 2020.
-Net sales increased 30% in 2021 over 2020.
-With the division's ability to return to face-to-face customer interaction and the option of virtual sales, total net life sales increased for the full year 2021.
-However, due to higher policy obligations as result of COVID-19, underwriting margin as a percent of premium was lower for the full year 2021 as compared with 2020.
+Recent investments in new sales technologies as well as recent growth in middle management within the agency are expected to help continue this growth.
+The underwriting margin as a percent of premium was 22%, up from 17% for the year ended 2021.
+The increase is primarily attributable to lower net policy obligations in relation to premium during the year compared with the same period a year ago.
+This division incurred \$7 million of COVID-19 net life claims, representing approximately 2% of premium, for the year ended December 31, 2022 compared with \$28 million in 2021.
+Net sales increased 10% in 2022 over 2021.